 SEO is about so much more than just links and content.
 It’s about attracting and engaging with users who want and need what you provide.
 If you are serious about growing your local reach, having a dedicated local SEO strategy is extremely important.
 In this post, I want to share 3 things you need to do to grow your presence in local search.

 It starts with your site.
 If your site is not mobile-friendly, your users will likely bounce and find somewhere else.
-The best way to fix this issue is with responsive design.
-This allows your site to adapt to your user’s screen making it easier for them interact with your content.
+The best way to fix this issue is with a responsive design.
+This allows your site to adapt to your user’s screens, making it easier for them to interact with your content.
 To check if your site is mobile-friendly, use Google’s free tool here.

 You can’t talk about SEO without talking about links.
 Links are and will continue to be the main ranking factor.
-But as I have said many times before, it’s not the amount of links that matter, it’s the quality.
+But as I have said many times before, it’s not the number of links that matters.
+It’s the quality.
 Link building can be very tedious and ambiguous to many site owners.
 Where do I get links?
 How do I know if a site is good?
 How do I get a link?
-These are simple, yet very complex questions I get all the time.
+These are simple yet very complex questions I get all the time.
 When it comes to local SEO, there are a few tips that work great.

 For local businesses, you want links in your neighborhood.
 This means you want links from businesses around you.
-Joining local business groups, nonprofits, and sponsoring events is a great way to generate links and build business connections.
+Joining local business groups and nonprofits and sponsoring events is a great way to generate links and build business connections.
 If you are not sure where to start, check out ZipSprout.
 ZipSprout works with businesses to find marketing opportunities with local nonprofits, events, and associations.